LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 One of the ways you can combine these queries is through a `bool query`.

-### Bool Query
+### Boolean Query
-The [bool query](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-bool-query.html#:~:text=Bool%20Queryedit,clause%20with%20a%20typed%20occurrence.) is a query that matches documents matching boolean combinations of other queries.
+The [boolean query](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-bool-query.html#:~:text=Bool%20Queryedit,clause%20with%20a%20typed%20occurrence.) is a query that matches documents matching boolean combinations of other queries.

 There are four clauses to choose from: